GServlet/gservlet-site/content/contribute/_index.md

 * The Javadocs APIs documenting the classes of the code base
 * This website

-All the above is stored in our code repositories on [Github](https://github.com/GServlet).
+You can find all the materials in our code repositories on [Github](https://github.com/GServlet).

 ## Contributing code